Bernard Coleman Adams

 Mr. Adams, who lived alone in the family home, was in the mercantile business here.
 He was unmarried.

 Survivors include two sisters, Mrs. Sam Fort, of Ensley, and Mrs. Jim Torbert, of Demopolis.

-- He was buried at St. Michael's Cemetery in Faunsdale, Marengo County, Alabama.
+- He was interred at St. Michael's Cemetery, Faunsdale, Marengo County, Alabama.